lidiaramz03/testfirst/README.md

 # testfirst
-this is only a test repo for earning purposes
+this is only a test repo for learning purposes